 More info about this place here: Digital Art Museum Tokyo by TeamLab.

-Best things to do in Tokyo #9 – Visit Gotokuji, the lucky cat temple
+Activity #9 – Visit Gotokuji, the lucky cat temple

 The lucky cat temple, or Gotokuji Temple, is best known for sporting various ‘maneki neko’, or lucky cat, statues and figures.
 If you’re unfamiliar with the tale of the original beckoning cat that inspired Japan’s maneki neko trend, don’t despair; You can read all about my experiences and learn even more tips and tricks to getting the most out of your time spent at Gotokuji Temple here.